Changes are coming to Find A Grave. See a preview now.

 | [Add to MyFriends]|

 |Bio and Links|

-I was born and raised, by my grandparents, in Wheeling, WV.
-My husband and I have lived in GA. since 1967.
-I have been married 50 years, to the same man.
-We have 8 children; 1 daughter and 7 sons.
-We have 4 grand-daughters, 9 grandsons, and 1 g-granddaughter. |
+I was born in Wheeling, WV. and raised, by my grandparents.
+My husband and I moved to Georgia in 1967.
+My husband, Melvin (who passed Aug.
+15, 2016) and I were married 53 years.
+We have 8 children; 1 daughter and 7 sons; 4 grand-daughters, 9 grandsons, and 1 g-granddaughter. |

 My grandmother was the first one, to give me a portion, of our family tree (Parham, Scott, Elliott, Robertson, Rudd, Baldwin, Williamson, and Dennis).
 I was about 11 years old.
 In my years at home, a day didn't go by, that a story was told about a member of the family or they were spoken of.
 My great-grandmother came to live with us and then that just added to the stories.
 My grandmother knew everyone's full name, when everyone was born, died, got married, or any event in their lives.
 Oh!
 To have her memory!

 To understand my love for my family and ancestors, you have to know my grandparents.
 When my grandfather, Clifton Baucum (Baucum, Baucom, Boozer, Buser, Knox, Meetze, Edwards, Tolson, Barker, and Senn) was traveling, he would go to a phone booth and start searching the phone book looking for family names.
 He would call them to see if they were kin.
 They always checked for Parhams because my grandmother's younger brother left home and nobody ever heard from him.
 They would hear stories of his where abouts and what he was doing, but never saw him, again.
 Because of Find-A-Grave, I finally located his resting place in New York.